alfiedotwtf/AABillFAQ/README.md

 There is clearly something of a logical loop here, in that it is somewhat tricky to clearly define what might be a disclosure about the non-existence of the notice or request.
-But the point of the provision appears to prevent the use of warrant canaries, and a court is therefore likely to interpret it in that way.
+But the point of the provision appears to be to prevent the use of warrant canaries, and a court is therefore likely to interpret it in that way.

 For completeness, we also note that there are relevant provisions at s 317ZA